couchbaselabs/docs-ng/content/couchbase-lite/cbl-phonegap/cbl-pg-1000-intro.markdown

 ### Using Apache Cordova

-If you cannot access the Couchbase Lite Plug-in for PhoneGap in the GitHub repository, you can use the Cordova download as an alternative.You can build apps with the Couchbase Lite Plug-in for PhoneGap by using [Cordova](http://cordova.apache.org) instead of PhoneGap.
+If you cannot access the Couchbase Lite Plug-in for PhoneGap in the GitHub repository, you can use the Cordova download as an alternative.
+You can build apps with the Couchbase Lite Plug-in for PhoneGap by using [Cordova](http://cordova.apache.org) instead of PhoneGap.
 The Couchbase Lite Plug-in for PhoneGap is listed on the [Cordova Plugin Registry](http://plugins.cordova.io/#/com.couchbase.lite.phonegap).

 When using Cordova, you install the Couchbase Lite Plug-in for PhoneGap into your app by using the Cordova command-line tool.